Book: Top US officer feared Trump could order China strike

 Book: Top US officer feared Trump could order China strikeNew

-WASHINGTON (AP) — Fearful of former President Donald Trump’s actions in his final weeks in office, the United States’ top military officer twice assured his Chinese counterpart that the two nations would not go to war.
-According to a forthcoming book, Chairman of the Joint Chiefs of Staff Mark Milley told a Chinese general that the United States would not strike.
-One call took place four days before the election that defeated Trump and the other just two days after the Jan.
-6 insurrection at the U.S. Capitol.
-The calls are recounted in a coming book by Washington Post journalists Bob Woodward and Robert Costa.
-The Post reported on the book’s contents Tuesday.
+WASHINGTON (AP) — Fearful of Donald Trump’s actions in his final weeks as president, the United States’ top military officer twice called his Chinese counterpart to assure him that the two nations would not suddenly go to war.
+A senior defense official acknowledged the conversations after they were described in excerpts from the forthcoming book “Peril” by Washington Post journalists Bob Woodward and Robert Costa.
+The book says Chairman of the Joint Chiefs of Staff Mark Milley told Gen. Li Zuocheng of the People’s Liberation Army that he would warn his counterpart in the event of a U.S. attack.
+Details were first reported by The Washington Post on Tuesday.